novastone-media/MQTT-Client-Framework/README.md

 ### Howto

-Add MQTTClient.framework from the dist directory to your IOS project or use the CocoaPod MQTTClient
+Add MQTTClient.framework from the dist directory to your IOS project, use the dynamic library created in the MQTTFramework target, or use the CocoaPod MQTTClient

 [Documentation](MQTTClient/dist/documentation/html/index.html)